KeyanSong/431-2018/slides/class12/README.md

 ## General Announcements

-1. Homework 4 Grades and Rubric will be posted soon.
+1. Homework 4 Grades will appear at http://bit.ly/431-2018-hw-grades, and the Homework 4 Grading Rubric [is now available](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework4).

 2. Thanks to those of you who completed the [Minute Paper after Class 11](http://bit.ly/431-2018-minute11).
 Response is forthcoming.